 The description of white collar crime has grown in the last few decades to include many fraud-related offenses.
 With the evolution of technology and the growth of the internet, it has become easier than ever to use technology to commit fraud.
 White collar crime was actually recognized during the Great Depression when many “white collar” workers were laid off or were forced to take jobs which did not lead to enough money to provide for their families.
 In retaliation, many workers took to financial crimes against their company or institution.
-If you have been charged with any fraud offense, do not hesitate in contacting an experienced federal and state fraud defense lawyer in Houston.
+If you have been charged with any fraud offense, do not hesitate in contacting an experienced Houston fraud defense attonerys from Mary E. Conn & Associates.

 The term “fraud” can refer to a number of different offenses, many falling within the general white collar crime definition.
 Most fraud offenses will be classified as financial and monetary offenses, such as money laundering or securities offenses.
 While many fraud crimes are federal offenses with are investigated by federal agencies, Texas also has a section of the Penal Code associated with fraud offenses.
 In Houston, fraud includes the following:

 Fraud is also a major type of federal crime.
 Common federal fraud offenses (often labeled as white collar crimes) include the following: